NETWAYS/gitlab-training/Workflows/02_Centralized.md

  * Rebase your local history with the remote repository
 * Steps:
  * Fetch the changes
- * Rebase the master branch against `origin/master`
+ * Rebase the master branch against remote `origin/master`
  * Resolve possible merge conflicts
  * Push your rebased history